canonical/cloud-init/doc/rtd/topics/instancedata.rst

 v1.distro, v1.distro_version, v1.distro_release
 -----------------------------------------------
-This shall the distro name, version and release as indicated by `/etc/os-release` or some comparable equivalent from the filesystem.
+This shall be the distro name, version and release as determined by `cloudinit.util.get_linux_distro`.
-This is determined by `cloudinit.util.get_linux_distro`.

 Example output: